TOAST-DOCS/API-Gateway/en/console-guide.md

 > **[Caution] Deletion of stage**
 > - If you delete a stage being used by the service, its request no longer enters the API Gateway.
 > - Since deleted stage cannot be recovered, make sure it is not being used by the service before deleting it.
+> - If there is a usage plan connected to the stage, the stage cannot be deleted.

 ### Import Resource
 To change resources and apply the changed resources to the stage, you must import resources on the stage management screen.